14 May . 2019

 It's obvious that children benefit from nature but did you know that nature also benefits from the children who play there – even more so when a child’s nature experiences begin early in life.
 Children who grown in nature develop into stewards of the earth and have an affinity that lasts a lifetime.

 Are you ready to make nature a part of your daily life?
-Stop by our Visitor Headquarters, The Post, to grab a trail map and learn about Tehaleh’s more than 1,800 acres of parks, trails, and open space.
+Learn about Tehaleh’s more than 1,800 acres of parks, trails, and open space.

 Want More Information?